fygar256/general-assembler-axx/README.md

 ### Thanks

-I would like to express my gratitude to my mentors, Junichi Hamada and Tokyo Denshi Sekkei, for the problems and hints.
+I would like to express my gratitude to my mentors, Junichi Hamada and Tokyo Denshi Sekkei, who gave me problems and hints, and to the University of Electro-Communications for their cooperation.